wasmCloud/wasmcloud.com/versioned_docs/version-0.82/roadmap/index.md

 This roadmap page is a snapshot of the current state of the project.
 It is not a guarantee of future direction or features.
 It is a living document and will change as the project evolves.
 You can view the most current version of this roadmap on [GitHub Projects](https://github.com/orgs/wasmCloud/projects/7/views/3).
 :::

-For our last Roadmap which encapsulated Q3/Q4 of 2023, we adopted a “Now, Next, Later” format to indicate when efforts are available for work.
+For our last Roadmap which encapsulated Q3/Q4 of 2023, we adopted a "Now, Next, Later" format to indicate when efforts are available for work.
 This worked great for us when we were considering our future releases on a rolling basis.
-Now that we’re looking to take wasmCloud to 1.0, we’ll be using a slightly different nomenclature.
-Starting with 1.0, our roadmap will be primarily divided into “1.0” tasks and “After 1.0” tasks.
-After this release, we’ll be dividing tasks into “1.1”, “1.2”, and then a category for major breaking changes in “2.0”.
+Now that we're looking to take wasmCloud to 1.0, we'll be using a slightly different nomenclature.
+Starting with 1.0, our roadmap will be primarily divided into "1.0" tasks and "After 1.0" tasks.
+After this release, we'll be dividing tasks into "1.1", "1.2", and then a category for major breaking changes in "2.0".
 The tasks that are under the upcoming release will be those that are prioritized by wasmCloud maintainers and what we talk about most with our community members.
-That’s all to say that if there’s a task that’s not on the existing roadmap, as long as it is not a SemVer incompatible change, it can always make it into the upcoming release.
+That's all to say that if there's a task that's not on the existing roadmap, as long as it is not a SemVer incompatible change, it can always make it into the upcoming release.

 ## Goals

-On our [previous roadmap](./2023-q3q4.md) we emphasized the importance of embracing common standards, both Wasm and cloud native, and that dedication doesn’t change as we push to 1.0.
-The Goals section of our roadmaps reflect long standing core tenets of the project, and we’ll continue to strive to achieve the following goals:
+On our [previous roadmap](./2023-q3q4.md) we emphasized the importance of embracing common standards, both Wasm and cloud native, and that dedication doesn't change as we push to 1.0.
+The Goals section of our roadmaps reflect long standing core tenets of the project, and we'll continue to strive to achieve the following goals:

 1. **Provide a seamless developer experience for building, testing, and deploying WebAssembly components.**
 1. Enable developers to build features without vendor lock-in, platform specific dependencies, or language constraints.